Keyring-Network/core-contracts/docs/index.md

 function withdrawTo(address trader, uint256 amount) public returns (bool)
 ```

-Compliant users burn a number of wrapped tokens and withdraw the same number of underlying tokens.
+Burn a number of wrapped tokens and withdraw the same number of underlying tokens.

 #### Parameters